Dr. Marston: Creator of Wonder Woman & Father of DISC

-If you don’t know his name yet, soon you will, especially once you see the new movie based on his life.
 Dr. William Moulton Marston gave the world so much!
-The general audience remember him mostly for his Wonder Woman character, but he was also the Father of DISC theory and a seeker of truth.
+The general audience remembers him mostly for his Wonder Woman character, but he was also the Father of DISC theory and a seeker of truth.

 How do we know Professor Marston was seeking truth?
-The polygraph or lie detector machine was the brainchild of Dr. William Moulton Marston.
-And Wonder Woman, his female superhero archetype, uses a truth lasso as one of her superpowers.
-But perhaps Professor Marston's most enduring contribution to truth-seeking is the DISC Theory which reveals behavioral truths with profound effects on every-day people.
-We could focus on the controversial aspects of Dr. William Marston’s life, or as his student's called him, "Professor Marston" and Hollywood has already capitalized on those in the new movie Professor Marston and the Wonder Women, premiering in theaters on October 13th.
+The polygraph or lie detector machine was the brainchild of Dr. William Moulton Marston and Wonder Woman, his female superhero archetype, uses a truth lasso as one of her superpowers.
+Perhaps Dr. Marston's most enduring contribution to truth-seeking is the DISC model of human behavior, which reveals behavioral truths with profound effects on everyday people.
+We could focus on the controversial aspects of Dr. William Marston’s life, or as his students called him, "Professor Marston."

-Many of us will remember Professor Marston for leaving an iconic symbol of feminine strength in Wonder Woman.
-But it was his controversial life devoted to discovering the truth about women, men, relationships, will and power that gave rise to our understanding of the DISC Personality Theory we use today.
-The truths he discovered about relationships, behavior, and human compatibility are being remembered and practiced each day by millions of people all over the world as they take DISC assessments and learn how to use DISC to improve communication in everything from family dynamics to today’s HR department.
+Many of us will remember Professor Marston for leaving an iconic symbol of feminine strength in Wonder Woman, but it was his controversial life devoted to discovering the truth about women, men, relationships, will and power that gave rise to our understanding of the DISC Theory we use today.
+The truths he discovered about relationships, behavior, and human compatibility are remembered and practiced each day by millions of people all over the world as they take DISC assessments and learn how to use DISC to improve communication in everything from family dynamics to work teams.

-Here are some facts about DISC since Professor Marston first released his findings in his book, Emotions of Normal People in 1928:
+Here are some facts about DISC since Professor Marston first released his findings in his 1928 book, Emotions of Normal People:

-• DISC focuses on what is positive – Other assessments may focus on what is negative and try to remediate what is negative.
-All DISC styles have strengths and limits.
+Other assessments may focus on negative or abnormal behaviors, and try to remediate negatives.
+All DISC styles have strengths and limitations.

-• DISC focuses on observable behavior – rather than focusing upon emotional issues, DISC focuses only on what is observable.
+Rather than focusing on emotional issues, DISC focuses only on what is observable.

 On a quest for truth?
 Begin or expand your coaching practice with DISC.

-Like Professor Marston, if you have a knack for helping people communicate better and improve their relationships, you may want to become certified in DISC Behavioral Analysis so you can support them to unlock and enhance their potential in any life and work situation.
-Click here for more info on how you can become a PeopleKeys CBC – Certified Behavioral Consultant or Coach
+Like Professor Marston, if you have a knack for helping people communicate better and improve their relationships, you may want to become certified in DISC behavioral analysis so you can support them and help them unlock and enhance their potential in any life and work situation.
+Learn more about how you can become a PeopleKeys CBC – Certified Behavioral Consultant today!